AriFordsham/GHCWiki/code-owners.md

 - It does not mean that everyone else can relax and say "oh Fred is dealing with X".
 Fred needs help!
 - It does not mean that no changes can happen to X without the owner's say-so, most especially if the owner becomes hard to contact.
+- It does not mean that the owner can make decisions that the community disagrees with.
+Being willing to roll up your sleeves lends weight to your voice, but owners should seek consensus for contentious issues.

+When contacting an owner, always cc `ghc-devs@haskell.org`, so that others can contribute.
+It's a community thing.

 ## Current Owners